mathworks/matlab-parallel-kubernetes-plugin/README.md

 ##### Limit Kubernetes Pods in Namespace

-You can limit the number of pods that run simultaneously in a namespace.
+You can limit the number of pods that can run simultaneously in a namespace.
 Each MATLAB Parallel Server worker requires one pod.
-By limiting pods, you can limit the number of MATLAB Parallel Server workers that run simultaneously.
+By limiting the number of pods to run simultaneously, you can limit the number of MATLAB Parallel Server workers that run simultaneously.
 If your MATLAB Parallel Server license has fewer than 200 workers, limit the number of pods to the number of MATLAB Parallel Server workers by running this command:
 ```
 kubectl create resourcequota quota-name --namespace my-namespace --hard pods=numWorkers